As a member organisation, the GAI and its members are governed by this standing Constitution, which defines the objects of the Guild as:

 - liaise with other trade associations and bodies on matters affecting the industry.

-These documents are available to download below, for a more in-depth understanding of the workings of the GAI.
+For a more in-depth understanding of the workings of the GAI, these documents are available to download below.